Kay Ulanday Barrett: Career

 They have received fellowships & residencies from Millay Arts (2023), Tin House (2022), MacDowell (2020), Lambda Literary (2017, 2018), VONA Voices (2018), and Macondo (2018).
 In 2018 they were guest faculty at the Poetry Foundation.
 They have featured and given keynotes at venues such as The United Nations, The Whitney, The Museum of Modern Art, The Lincoln Center, Symphony Space, Brooklyn Museum, Hemispheric Institute, Queens Museum, and the Chicago Historical Society.

 Teaching

 Barrett has been an educator teaching poetry, spoken word, theatre, slam poetry, and cultural work at various high schools and youth arts organizations nationwide.
-Their latest endeavors include workshops that center experiences of intersectionality, social justice, disability and chronic illness, and martial arts.
+They also lead workshops on intersectionality, social justice, disability and chronic illness.

+Personal life

+Barrett is mixed race and of Filipino descent.
+They are queer, genderqueer, and gender non-conforming trans non-binary, and have used the pronouns they, he, k, ne, and pogi (a Tagalog term).
+They have undergone elective top surgery and an emergency hysterectomy.
+Barrett is disabled and experiences chronic pain, which influences their work.
+As of 2020, Barrett is based in New York City.

 Honors and awards

 Barrett has received the following awards: